Planning Applications (Appeals by Town and Parish Councils) Bill

 Groups Affected

-• Town and Parish Councils: Granted the right to appeal planning decisions, potentially increasing their influence on local development.
+- Town and Parish Councils: They gain a new right to appeal, potentially increasing their influence on local planning decisions.

 Powered by nyModel